2019 Conference Workshops

 - Mark Jennings, Deputy Director, Project FIND

-- Pascal Leone, Associate Director, Corporation for Supportive Housing
+- Pascale Leone, Associate Director, Corporation for Supportive Housing

 A New Patrol Paradigm: Community Policing & Supportive Housing